anoma/namada/documentation/spec/src/base-ledger/execution.md

-# Execution system
+# Execution

-Namada chain is running on the [Anoma ledger](https://docs.anoma.network/master/specs/ledger.html).
+The Namada chain is running on the [Anoma ledger](https://docs.anoma.network/master/specs/ledger.html).
 Namada is set out to initially only leverage a selected subset of Anoma's features and e.g. Anoma Intent gossiper and Matchmaker systems will not be supported.
 The main component specified on this page is the Tendermint-based Anoma ledger with a WASM-based transaction and validity predicate system, that powers many other components of Namada (such as IBC, PoS and MASP integrations).

 ## Anoma Ledger